TransformAirports/uptime/README.md

 ## License

-This project is intended for MWAA internal use only.
-Unauthorized use or distribution outside of MWAA is prohibited.
+This project is open source under the MIT License.
+See [LICENSE](LICENSE) for details.